 One website design does not fit all.
 A design trend or tip may also not be effective the way it is for another website or business.
 For example, web design of a coworking space business may differ from an IT consultancy firm, though both belong to the tech industry.
 Applying to apply any of the trending design elements may need you to keep a track of them.

 Every design element contributes to your store conversions.
 If a recent change is not increasing the sale, you may need to observe its impact and replace it with another option that may seem to be more intriguing and useful.
+To do this, you can use Figma iPhone mockups to test the design on mobile as well as the web and be able to pick the best one with your team.

 Once you modify or replace the feature, you will have two different scenarios to study.
 Compare them to find which one is adding value to your website.